mportela/slack_kanbanize/README.md

 #for example, to use an external message_formater, just pass the new --kanbanize_message_formater parameter:
 slack_kanbanize_feeder --slack_token xoxp-2 --slack_channel \#general --kanbanize_api_key dsadasd2ffzf --kanbanize_board_id 4 --kanbanize_message_formater ispm_formatter.formatter --kanbanize_timedelta_collect 60

-The examplo above used the plugin to make some specific format for each message, and for this example i have made an project showing how to do this "kanbanize_message_formater", here: https://github.com/mportela/slack_kanbanize_plugin_ispm
+The example above used the plugin to make some specific format for each message, and for this example i have made an project showing how to do this "kanbanize_message_formater", here: https://github.com/mportela/slack_kanbanize_plugin_ispm